argoproj-labs/terraform-provider-argocd/docs/resources/application_set.md

 Optional:

+- `ignoreMissingValueFiles` (Boolean) Prevents 'helm template' from failing when 'valueFiles' do not exist locally by not appending them to the Helm template values
 - `parameter` (Block Set) Helm parameters which are passed to the helm template command upon manifest generation. (see [below for nested schema](#nestedblock--spec--generator--cluster_decision_resource--template--spec--source--helm--parameter))
 - `pass_credentials` (Boolean) If true then adds --pass-credentials to Helm commands to pass credentials to all domains
 - `release_name` (String) Helm release name.
 If omitted it will use the application name.